“Come follow me,” Jesus said, “and I will make you fishers of men.” At once they left their nets and followed Him. – Matthew 4:19-20

 What was it about Jesus that caused Peter and Andrew to leave everything they knew to follow Him?
-There must have been something – authority, love, power, grace – that drew them to Him in such a radical way.
+There must have been something – authority, love, power, grace – that drew them to Jesus in such a radical way.
 Jesus wants me to follow Him as well.
-I try, but, honestly, I do not always love Him more than I love other things, and I do not follow Him perfectly.
-Often it is my failures that help remind me of why I follow Him in the first place – because He loves me and has grace and mercy on me when I blow it.
-As you do this week’s activities with your children be reminded of His love and why He is worth being followed.
+I try, but, honestly, I do not always love Him more than I love other things and do not follow Him perfectly.
+Often, it is my failures that help remind me of why I follow Him in the first place – because He loves me and has grace and mercy on me when I blow it.
+As you do this week’s activities with your children, be reminded of His love and why He is worth being followed.

 This week your child learned that Jesus loves us and wants us to follow Him.
-In Ma hew 4:18‐22 and Mark 1:16‐20, Jesus was walking by the Sea of Galilee when He saw two brothers, Simon and Andrew.
+In Matthew 4:18‐22 and Mark 1:16‐20, Jesus was walking by the Sea of Galilee when He saw two brothers, Simon and Andrew.
 These men were fishermen and were casting their nets.
-As Jesus passed by He called to them and said, "Come, follow me, and I will make you fishers of men."
-At once the men dropped their nets, left their boats and followed Him.
+As Jesus passed by, He called to them and said, "Come, follow me, and I will make you fishers of men."
+At once, the men dropped their nets, left their boats and followed Him.
 They understood that following Jesus was more important than anything else.
 Jesus continued on and called James and John to follow Him in the same manner.
 They too followed at once.
-(Ma hew 4:18‐22 and Mark 1:16‐20)
+(Matthew 4:18‐22 and Mark 1:16‐20)

 - Jesus wants us to follow Him.

 "Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these."
 Matthew 19:14

 3 Activities that Help Us Learn That Jesus Wants Us to Follow Him:

 1. Lost and Found

 Get two baggies and label one lost and one found.
 Put some goldfish crackers in the lost baggie.
 Have your child try to scoop them out with a spoon and put them in the found baggie as fast as he can.